 As a parent of three (now pretty big) kids, I know how expensive the shoe-buying process can be.
 It seems like, every time you turn around, one of those kids has outgrown or worn out their shoes.
 Which means you have to shell out for yet another pair.
-So, I also completely understand how tempting it can be to purchase shoes that give kids’ feet “room to grow”—i.e. shoes that are one or two sizes larger than your child’s feet currently need.
+So, I also completely understand how tempting it can be to wiggle feet into shoes that still sort of fit.
+Or to purchase shoes that give kids’ feet “room to grow”—i.e. shoes that are one or two sizes larger than your child’s feet currently need.

-But, as it turns out, that’s a very bad idea.
+But, as it turns out, those are both very bad idea.
 Why?
-Buying too-big kids’ shoes won’t actually save you money.
+Wearing shoes that are too small hurts kids feet.
+And that pain could even change their foot shape, over time.
+Plus, buying too-big kids’ shoes won’t actually save you money.
 And it just might cause your children to experience foot pain, or even long-term complications.
 Here’s what you need to know.

 Up-Sizing Shoes Hurts Kids’ Feet